dotnet/machinelearning/docs/code/MlNetCookBook.md

 // 		[2]	-9.709775	float

 ```
-For more explainability samples, refer to the [Explainability CookBook](./ExplainabilityCookBook.md)

 ## How do I look at the global feature importance?
 The below snippet shows how to get a glimpse of the the feature importance, or how much each column of data impacts the performance of the model.